-This section describes the petition and proposal activity in school districts during the 2017-2018 school year as well as the action taken by school districts and DPI.
+This section describes the petition and proposal activity in school districts during the 2018-2019 school year as well as the action taken by school districts and DPI.
 The terms "proposal" and "petition" are used interchangeably here.
-Additionally, although there are multiple authorizers in the state of Wisconsin (e.g. independent authorizers), the data in this report specifically address local school board actions and do not include activity or actions taken on new charter school proposals by non-school board sponsors.
+Additionally, although there are multiple authorizers in the state of Wisconsin (e.g. independent authorizers), the data in this report specifically address local school board actions and do not include activity or actions taken on new charter school proposals by non-school board authorizers.

-An introductory letter was mailed to the superintendents of all 422 school districts (see Appendix B).
-The letter requested that each district complete an electronic online survey that asked questions regarding charter school petitions and/or proposals during the 2017-2018 school year.
+An introductory email was sent to the superintendents of all 421 school districts (see Appendix B).
+The email requested that each district complete an electronic online survey that asked questions regarding charter school petitions and/or proposals during the 2018-2019 school year.
 By sending reminders and contacting districts directly, 100 percent of school districts responded.

 The electronic online survey had 13 questions (see Appendix C).
-The person completing the survey was asked to identify their name, title, email address, and decisions regarding new charter schools during the 2017-2018 academic year.
+The person completing the survey was asked to identify their name, title, CESA, email address, and decisions regarding new charter schools during the 2018-2019 academic year.
 Questions 1 through 5 pertained to first-level decisions made regarding new charter schools.
 Questions 6 through 10 related to second-level decisions made regarding new charter schools.
 Questions 11 through 12 dealt with concepts and proposals of the new charter schools.
 The final question, 13, allowed for open comments, giving districts an opportunity to comment generally about charter schools.